 - Carbohydrates are sources of fibre which helps lower cholesterol, weight management, and bowel function – don’t cut out carbs completely from your diet.

 - Be wary of snake-oil salesman.
 If a diet website has something to sell – always be wary!

-Have you had any experience on the candida diet?
+Have you had any experience on the anti candida diet?
 Have you tried a candida sugar detox?
 I would love to hear your opinions and experiences in the comments below!
-Don’t forget to share with friends on social media if you feel this article will be helpful!

 Research contribution by RD2B Shane Kwong